helloworlde/image-mageia/README.md

 7. Start container

 ## Create bridge interface
-Install `brctl`, used to manage bridge interfaces.
+Install `bridge-utils`, used to manage bridge interfaces.
 Then, create a bridge.
 ```Bash
 # brctl addbr br0